itsnodrops/avik-net-bot/README.md

 ### 2. Running the Bot

-Add your OpenLoop account credentials to the `data.txt` file with the following format:
+Add your Kivanet account credentials to the `data.txt` file with the following format:

 > `email1@mail.com,password1` \
 > `email2@mail.com,password2`